 What is Bioprinting?

 Tissue damage and degeneration are typical in humans; nevertheless, the human body's regenerative capacities are insufficient to deal with this stress.
 Traditional treatments for these diseases rely on tissue or organ transplantation.
-Transplantation is dependent on the availability of a donor, which can be difficult to come by, and comes with the risk of graft rejection owing to an immunological reaction.
+Transplantation depends on a donor's availability, which can be difficult to come by and comes with the risk of graft rejection owing to an immunological reaction.
 Tissue engineering and regenerative medicine are two topics that are quickly developing to address these problems.

 The same goes for the skin!
 If a person is severely burned, healthy skin from another body region might be extracted and applied to the damaged area.
 However, there are situations when there isn't enough undamaged skin to harvest.
 Wake Forest School of Medicine researchers have successfully designed, manufactured, and tested a printer capable of printing skin cells directly into a burn lesion.